 Two Mentors must send letters of recommendation to [email protected] with “Recommendation: Name of Applicant” as the subject line.

 Application materials are DUE MARCH 1st 2020 and will not be reviewed until we have received all application materials from applicant and mentors.

 Imagination Stage is committed to diversity both on stage and off stage.
 We strongly encourage candidates of all backgrounds to apply.

 Offers will be made not later than May 2020.

 APPRENTICESHIP CAREER FOCUS

-Two Institutional Development Apprentices support all areas of the Development and Marketing departments, including but not limited to event coordinating, fundraising, grant writing, annual Gala and Children’s Ball support, PR, Graphic Design, grassroots marketing, social networking and patron services.
-Other projects will be based on the apprentice’s interests and department needs.
+Two Institutional Development Apprentices will work with both the Development and Marketing departments.
+The apprentices will support all areas of the Institutional Development team, including but not limited to assisting with event coordinating, fundraising, grant writing, annual Gala and Children’s Festival support, PR, Graphic Design, grassroots marketing, social networking, and patron service duties.
+Each apprentice will work on run crew for a single production in our professional Lerner Family Theatre, and one apprentice may stage manage a student production.
+Other projects will be based on the apprentices’ interests and department needs.